22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-This baked homemade applesauce is rich, tart and sweet — almost like apple pie filling — and a world apart from store-bought.
+This homemade applesauce is rich, tart and sweet—almost like apple pie filling—and a world apart from store-bought.

 What you’ll need to make homemade applesauce

-Homemade applesauce is easy to make; the hardest part is peeling the apples.
-Traditionally, it’s made on the stovetop but I prefer to bake it.
-With the stovetop method, you have to add water or juice to prevent sticking; no water is necessary with the baking method, which translates to a more intense apple flavor.
 For the apples, I like to use McIntosh with a few Golden Delicious mixed in for a more nuanced flavor.
-Feel free to use other varieties, such as Jonathan, Fuji, Honeycrisp, Jonagold, Braeburn, Stayman Winesap, Granny Smith, etc. — just keep in mind that super-tart apples will yield a tangy applesauce, which will require more sugar to balance the flavors.
+Feel free to use other varieties, such as Jonathan, Fuji, Honeycrisp, Jonagold, Braeburn, Stayman Winesap, Granny Smith, etc.—just keep in mind that super-tart apples will yield a tangy applesauce, and may require more sugar to balance the flavors.

-Cover with aluminum foil and bake for 45-50 minutes, until the apples are tender.
+Cover with aluminum foil and bake for 45 t0 50 minutes, until the apples are tender.

 Using a potato masher or fork, mash the apples to a chunky consistency.